-The Group also has a portfolio of nickel development projects in a number of regions in which the Group operates.
+The Group also has a portfolio of nickel development projects in a number of regions in which the Group operates, but particularly in Canada.
 The Group continually reviews its projects and planned capital expenditure in light of all relevant factors, including market conditions and the Group's overall financial targets.